 Goryonoshitacho, Ryoanji, Ukyo-ku, Kyoto, Japan

-about 5 years by Ian 4 / 5Ryoan-ji is a the quintessential dry landscape garden.
+over 5 years by Ian 4 / 5Ryoan-ji is a the quintessential dry landscape garden.
 It is currently undergoing renovation; with the main hall deck being refurbished.
 The sand garden is open to view, but the overall balance is disturbed by the new scaffolding.
 This scaffolding, though, allows a closer view of the stones that make up the garden, so I would still recommend visiting.
 The surrounding gardens are also excellent, and the restaurant inside the grounds is to be recommended.

-over 6 years by jing 5 / 5Ryoanji is very peaceful and quite small.
+almost 7 years by jing 5 / 5Ryoanji is very peaceful and quite small.
 I liked the sand garden and I liked the parkland-garden around the sand garden.
 It has a lake and flowers and lots to see and photograph.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.